reductstore/reductstore/docs/http-api/bucket-api.md

 {% endswagger-response %}
 {% endswagger %}

 {% swagger method="put" path=" " baseUrl="/api/v1/b/:bucket_name " summary="Change settings of a bucket" %}
 {% swagger-description %}
-To update settings of a bucket, the request should have a JSON document with all the settings
+To update settings of a bucket, the request should have a JSON document with all the settings.

+If authenticaion is enabled, the method needs a valid API token with full access.
 {% endswagger-description %}

 {% swagger-parameter in="path" name=":bucket_name" required="true" %}